 Then they are all on their own in their new watery world…full of even more predators.

 During this entire spring time spawning process both male and female bass will eat very little.
-From the time when they prepare their beds, to often weeks afterwards when they successfully produce another year’s offspring, they will spend every swimming moment protecting the bed and their young.
+From the time when they prepare their beds, to often weeks afterwards when they successfully produce another year’s offspring, they will spend every swimming moment protecting their young.

-No matter what species of bass you’re targeting in Alabama’s impounded waterways, whether its large mouth bass, small mouth bass or spotted bass, you should always be prepared for any kind of, “a day of fishing,” that could feature either good weather or bad weather, during these early spring fishing trips.
+No matter what species of bass you’re targeting in Alabama’s impounded waterways — whether its largemouth bass, smallmouth bass or spotted bass — you should always be prepared for a day of fishing, featuring either good weather or bad weather during these late winter/early spring fishing trips.

-These annual feeding sprees and the spring time pre spawn rituals, will inevitably take place sometime during this early spring season, no matter what lake you plan to fish.
+These annual feeding sprees and the spring time pre spawn rituals will inevitably take place this early spring season, no matter what lake you plan to fish.
 But dealing with various types of incoming weather is never all that predictable.
-So keep in mind, you may have missed the first wave of early pre spawners.

 Each week there are changes that take place on all of Alabama’s lakes that will be a determining factor on where these bass will be located.
 The weather always plays a huge role, not only during winter and spring, but in the summer and fall seasons as well.

-Rising or falling lake levels, incoming warming trends, constant cold fronts, ever-changing water conditions (like water clarity and water temperature), and the availability (or the absence) of food for these predator bass to consume.
-These, are just a few of the factors that keep these early spring, pre spawn bass on the move.
+Rising or falling lake levels, incoming warming trends, constant cold fronts, ever- changing water conditions and the availability (or the absence) of food for these predator bass, are just a few of the factors that keep these late winter / early spring bass on the move.

-Adjusting…just like the bass, will reap huge rewards for those anglers that study all of these elements and conditions, prior to any pre planned fishing trip.
-Its never the same conditions on any fishing trip.
+Adjusting…just like the bass, will reap huge rewards for those anglers that study all of these elements and conditions for each pre planned fishing trip.

 Like said, “Always take a good look at the weather” before any pre planned fishing trip!
 Even going back and looking at what took place — weather-wise — during the last few day’s weather conditions will aid you tremendously in predicting what to expect on your next pre planned fishing trip.

-The weather plays a huge roll on where, “schools of bass” will be located as well.
-It can even influence loners, often those, “Big Bass” that prefer to travel alone.
-Big loner bass, that can be found in some very shallow water at times…and usually fooled into biting your tempting little lures, at times when its very unexpected.
+The weather plays a huge roll on where schools of bass will be located as well.
+It can even influence loners, often “Big Bass” those that prefer to travel alone, that can be found in some very shallow water at times…and usually when very unexpected.

-These, “bigger-than-average bass” may be harder for some anglers to locate.
-Like during early spring’s often severe cold fronts.
+Or these bigger-than-average bass may be harder for some anglers to locate.
+Like during early spring’s severe cold fronts.
 This is when these late winter bass are still rather dormant, holding along some of the deeper portions of the many, many, miles of deep water to be found on any Alabama lake.